MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dual-screen/dual-screen-info.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://github.com/xamarin/xamarin-forms-samples/tree/pre-release/UserInterface/DualScreenDemos)

-_DualScreenInfo can be used to detect and inform about changes to and a layouts current relationship to dual screens._
+The `DualScreenInfo` class enables you to determine which pane your view is on, how big it is, what posture the device is in, the angle of the hinge, and more.

 ## Properties

-- `SpanningBounds` when spanned across two screens this will return two rectangles indicating the bounds of each visible area.
+- `SpanningBounds` returns, when spanned across two screens, two rectangles indicating the bounds of each visible area.
 If the window isn't spanned this will return an empty array.
-- `HingeBounds` position of the hinge on the screen.
+- `HingeBounds` indicates the position of the hinge on the screen.
 - `IsLandscape` indicates if the device is landscape.
-This is useful because native orientation apis don't report orientation correctly when application is spanned.
+This is useful because native orientation APIs don't report orientation correctly when an application is spanned.
 - `PropertyChanged` fires when any properties change.
 - `SpanMode` indicates if the layout is in tall, wide, or single pane mode.

-## Android only property
+## Poll hinge angle on Android

-This property is only available when accessing DualScreenInfo from the Android platform project.
+The following property is available when accessing `DualScreenInfo` from the Android platform project:
-You can use this property from a custom renderer.

 - `GetHingeAngleAsync` retrieves the current angle of the device hinge.
 When using the simulator the HingeAngle can be set by modifying the Pressure sensor.

-## Android custom renderer for polling hinge angle
+This property can be used from an Android custom renderer:

 ```csharp
 public class HingeAngleLabelRenderer : Xamarin.Forms.Platform.Android.FastRenderers.LabelRenderer